TheOmegaCarrot/a-gentle-introduction-to-cpp-type-erasure/README.md

 This is intended to serve as an accessible introduction to implementing type erasure in C++.

-Existing familiarity with modern C++ is assumed, such as classes, polymorphism, and templates.
+Some familiarity with modern C++ is assumed, such as classes, polymorphism, and templates, but I have tried to keep this very approachable.

 ---